From digital to physical copies I’ll share top deals to save on your regular reading.

 Free digital magazines from your library

-This offer on Groupon gives you access for £29.99 rather than £99.99.
-And if you combine it with a code you might be able to save around 20%, meaning the final cost will be just under £24.
+This offer on Groupon gives you access for £19.99 rather than £99.99.
+And if you combine it with a code you might be able to save more.

 There are plenty of UK titles such as Total Film, Reader’s Digest, BBC Good Food, Marie Claire and Woman & Home, as well as international faves such as Entertainment Weekly.
 There’s also randomly Spurs and Everton match programmes!